reinink/client-side-rendering-in-laravel/readme.md

 3. Install NPM dependencies (`npm install`)
 4. Configure a local database for the app
 5. Run migrations (`php artisan migrate`)
+6. Create Laravel application key (`php artisan key:generate`)
-6. View it in the browser!
+7. View it in the browser!